 STEP EIGHT: THE MONEY

-Your solicitor will arrange for the return of the booking deposit from the auctioneer, less the auctioneers agreed fee.
+They will arrange for the return of the booking deposit from the auctioneer, less the auctioneers agreed fee.

 Your solicitor will then prepare a cash account and fee note for their services.
 They will transfer the net proceeds of sale to you.